+SECRET-KEY CRYPTOGRAPHY BASICS - SUMMARY

+Symmetric cryptography relies on three algorithms:
-Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.

-Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.
+Symmetric cryptography relies on three algorithms: Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.
+Symmetric cryptography relies on three algorithms: Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.
 Encryption algorithm which transforms a plaintext into a cryptotext using a secret key.

-Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.
+Symmetric cryptography relies on three algorithms: Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.
 Encryption algorithm which transforms a plaintext into a cryptotext using a secret key.
 Decryption algorithm which transforms a cryptotext into the original plaintext using the same secret key.

+Symmetric cryptography relies on three algorithms:
-Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way.

-Encryption algorithm which transforms a plaintext into a cryptotext using a secret key.
+- Key generating algorithm which generates a secret key in a cryptographically (pseudo)random way. - Encryption algorithm which transforms a plaintext into a cryptotext using a secret key.

 Decryption algorithm which transforms a cryptotext into the original plaintext using the same secret key.
 Secret key cryptosystems provide secure transmission of messages along insecure channel provided the secret keys are transmitted over an extra secure channel.